Varsity Spirit: Market position

 Varsity Spirit has been described as having a monopoly position in cheerleading in the United States, due to extensive vertical integration of apparel businesses, training camps, affiliated gyms, cheerleading competitions, and sanctioning bodies, as well as acquisitions of competitors.

 Varsity has been accused of engaging in anti-competitive practices; the company signs gyms to multi-year agreements, under which they receive rebates if they exclusively purchase apparel from the company, and participate in Varsity-run competitions.
 Only Varsity-owned brands are allowed to exhibit and market their apparel at its events, hindering the ability for competitors to do the same.
 Although there are no restrictions on use of non-Varsity apparel by participants in the competitions proper, in 2010 Webb testified that in at least one competition, teams received more points if they used Varsity-produced props.
+Under a "Stay Smart" scheme, attendees of events were required to book accommodations through Varsity-endorsed providers, which were accused of having paid kickbacks to the company.

 Varsity also has effective control of affiliated governing bodies for cheerleading.
 USA Cheer, a non-profit governing body for cheerleading, was established by Varsity Spirit with a no-interest loan, and is staffed by six contracted Varsity Spirit employees.
 The U.S. All Star Federation (USASF), a governing body for private cheer and dance squads, was formed in 2003 with financial backing by Varsity Spirit via a no-interest loan.
-Although Varsity Spirit officially states that it does not own the USASF, its board is effectively controlled by Varsity Spirit by means of six of its 15 board members, and by-laws requiring seven seats to be filled by representatives of a group of Varsity Spirit-controlled cheerleading and dance associations.
-The company also pays the salary of its president, and its vice president of events and corporate alliances.
+Although Varsity Spirit officially states that it does not own the USASF, its board was effectively controlled by Varsity Spirit by means of six of its 15 board members, and by-laws requiring seven seats to be filled by representatives of a group of Varsity Spirit-controlled cheerleading and dance associations.
+The company also paid the salary of its president, and its vice president of events and corporate alliances.
 In 2011, the USASF threatened to ban its members from participating in Varsity-run events if they participate in competing world championships not run by the company.
 Varsity was also involved in the establishment of the International Cheer Union (ICU).